-Cushing's Disease, hypothyroidism and diabetes are the most common hormone problem that veterinarians see in older dogs.
+Cushing's Disease (aka hyperadrenocorticism) , hypothyroidism and diabetes are the most common hormone problems that veterinarians see in dogs.
 And of the three, Cushing's Disease is the most complicated and difficult to treat.

-if this is because it has become more common, or if we are just looking
+if this is because Cushing's disease has become more common, or if we veterinarians are just looking

 for it more than we once did.

 Understanding what is going on in your dog when it has Cushing's disease requires understanding your pet’s very complex interlinked endocrine gland system.
 This system delivers instruction messages, (in the form of hormones) via your pet’s blood stream, to all parts of its body.
 The two endocrine glands that are the problem in Cushing's disease (= Cushing's Syndrome = hypercortisolism=hyperadrenocorticism) are its pituitary gland, - the master of all glands - which sits at the base of its brain, and the pet's two adrenal glands, which sit just ahead of its kidneys.
 I drew some diagrams at the top of this page in an attempt to show you a bit more about this wonder-gland of Creation and I am going to try to keep the rest of this article as readable for ordinary pet owners as I can.
 There are only small difference between the functions of your own pituitary gland and your dog's pituitary gland.
 So if you prefer to read about the pituitary gland in doctorspeak instead of normal English , go here.

 Here is your dog's basic problem: Its adrenal glands are producing too much of certain hormone called cortisol.
 All the problems that you are seeing in your dog are the result of too much of this hormone circulating in its body.